 We've got a long way to go.

-How weak do you think, Jessica, Hillary Clinton has looked in this in this campaign against Bernie Sanders who nearly won twenty contests.
+How weak do you think, Jessica, Hillary Clinton has looked in this campaign against Bernie Sanders who nearly won 20 contests?

-Um I don't think she looks as weak as you might think that she looks, or as Jeffrey might think that she looks.
+I don't think she looks as weak as you might think that she looks or as Jeffrey might think that she looks.

-You know, yes, she certainly has lost contests in the middle of the year.
+You know, yes, she certainly has lost contests in the country.

 Wait a minute.

-You really if I told you at the beginning of this process, Bernie Sanders would take twenty states or territories, you would never have believed me.
+If I told you at the beginning of this process, Bernie Sanders would take 20 states or territories, you would never have believed it.

-But certainly in the past six months, I thought that, you know, even before we started in Iowa when you so you know, when he was turning people out and he was climbing in the polls.
+But certainly in the past six months, I thought that, you know, even before we started in Iowa, when you start, you know, when he was turning people out and he was climbing in the polls.

-Um, but we do have to remember she's has more than three million more votes than he does.
+But we do have to remember she's has more than 3 million more votes than he does.

 I got it.